HyperSecurityLabs/OxideCE-v7.7.7ELITE/README.md

 </div>

-> Every star🌟brings OXIDE closer to sudo apt install oxide.
+> Every star brings OXIDE closer to sudo apt install oxide.
 Built for Kali, tested on Kali — destined for the official Kali Linux repositories.

 ---